The Many Mirrored (And Mirroring) Images Of Charlie Gordon

 Limited to Charly’s point of view in the written story, where the isolating and alienating counter-effects of his growing intelligence are keenly felt and conveyed, director Ralph Nelson, a Golden Age of Television auteur who made his feature debut adapting his 1956 live television production of Rod Serling’s Requiem for a Heavyweight into a 1962 film — parlaying this success into a string of politically and socially relevant dramas including Lilies of the Field (1963), Duel at Diablo (1966), and Soldier Blue (1970) — expands upon the emotional content of Charly’s plight alongside other characters’ observation of it.
 As stated, the setting (Boston) and year (1968) become as important in Nelson’s film as the story’s thematic portrayal of and ramifications on human intelligence: where co-workers, fellow students, experimenting scientists, and even his landlady (Ruth White) contextualize Charly’s mental and emotional development, and the staggered gap that exists between the two, through their changing reactions to and shifting behavior towards him at each stage of the experiment.
-Using split-screen, optical effects, editing tricks, photography filters, dramatic lighting, and other hyper-NOW techniques that mark its late 60’s milieu — culminating in the climactic scientific seminar where all come into play with the added dimension of Charly-now framed against and silently observing multi-screens projecting Charly-was — the, again, many mirrored (and mirroring) images of Charlie Gordon in Charly reflects its time and place in a way that may feel irretrievably dated to some viewers seen today, but nonetheless retains its honesty in portrayal and fidelity to its source material upon a deeper (self-)reflection.
+Using split-screen, optical effects, editing tricks, photography filters, dramatic lighting, and other hyper-NOW techniques that mark its late 60’s milieu — culminating in the climactic scientific seminar where all come into play with the added dimension of Charly-now framed against and silently observing multi-screens projecting Charly-was — the, again, many mirrored (and mirroring) images of Charlie Gordon in Charly reflect its time and place in a way that may feel irretrievably dated to some viewers seen today, but nonetheless retain its honesty in portrayal and fidelity to its source material upon a deeper (self-)reflection.